zendframework/zend-crypt/doc/book/block-cipher.md

 );
 ```

-And here is repoted the factory for `aes-256-ccm` algorithm:
+And below is an example demonstrating the factory for `aes-256-ccm` algorithm:

 ```php
 use Zend\Crypt\BlockCipher;